Home » 6 Reasons to Take the MCAT During a Gap Year

 6 Reasons to Take the MCAT During a Gap Year

-8 min
+18 min

-3331 Views
+5023 Views

 A pre-med student on a gap year studying for the MCAT outside in front of a laptop.

-3332 Views
+5024 Views

-Choosing the right time to take the MCAT is extremely important to achieving your MCAT score goal, and setting yourself up for success in the medical school application process.
 In this blog post, I discuss the reasons why you might want to delay taking the MCAT until during a gap year.

 1) You Already Intend to Take Two Gap Years Before Medical School

 Many prospective medical students choose to take two gap years after college graduation before applying to medical school.
 Taking two gap years gives students the time to broaden their life experiences, seek out employment and volunteer opportunities, boost their GPA, and potentially take the MCAT.
 Taking two gap years also ensures that the work done during the first gap year will be captured on the AMCAS application, which is especially important for students who are trying to rectify a deficiency somewhere in their application.
-If you already know that you are going to take two gap years, it may be easier to proactively plan time to take the MCAT during the first gap year than to try to squeeze it in along with your undergraduate coursework.
-In a gap year, it may be easier to find time to focus on the MCAT, instead of trying to juggle other coursework and activities like you may in undergrad.
-Many students find this necessary in achieving a higher MCAT score goal.

 2) You Haven’t Learned all the Key MCAT Materials Yet

 If you are changing careers or are taking a post-baccalaureate program to finish completing medical school prerequisites, it may be beneficial to take the MCAT after you’ve taken key pre-requisite courses.
-Furthermore, if most of your undergraduate coursework was in a non-STEM discipline, taking the MCAT during a gap year before medical school can ensure that you have the content foundation to excel on the examination.
+Furthermore, if most of your undergraduate coursework was in a non-STEM discipline, taking the MCAT during a gap year before med school can ensure that you have the content foundation to excel on the examination.
 In particular, general biology, biochemistry, organic chemistry, physics, and general chemistry feature prominently on the MCAT; an introductory psychology course may also help with the psychology/sociology section of the MCAT.
 Taking the MCAT after this information is fresh in your mind will allow you to maximize the benefit from MCAT resources and create a study schedule that will set you up for success in boosting your MCAT score.

 3) You Want to Retake the MCAT to Achieve a Higher MCAT Score

-Unfortunately, things don’t always go as planned- if you’ve already taken the MCAT and performed below your MCAT score goal, it’s very important that you make major improvements before retaking the exam.
+Unfortunately, things don’t always go as planned.
+If you’ve already taken the MCAT and performed below your MCAT score goal, it’s very important that you make major improvements before retaking the exam.
 You will want to give yourself plenty of time to study for the exam, and you will need to make use of the best MCAT resources and potentially consider MCAT tutoring.
 It is generally very difficult to retake the MCAT during undergraduate and give the exam the time and attention it needs.
 Most students who need to retake the MCAT will benefit from deferring the exam into a gap year before medical school in order to maximize their score improvement.

 4) You Are Too Busy to Achieve Your MCAT Score Goal